 - They can introduce fleas, ticks and mites into your home.

-- They can damage structures by gnawing on building materials, including wood, plastic and lead pipes.
+- They can damage structures by gnawing on building materials, including wood, plastic, lead pipes, and electrical wires.

 As a Home Protection Plan customer, if you’re not satisfied with our pest control service, we will service your home at no additional cost until your issue is solved or receive your money back from your last scheduled service.